nhejazi/bst258_psets/README.md

 # BST 258 Problem Set Template

-This is a template repository for problem sets for the Spring 2024 edition of BST 258.
+This is a template repository for problem sets for the Spring 2025 edition of BST 258 at HSPH.
 As the course progresses, some of our focus will transition to applying techniques and tools from statistical causal inference in examples of data analysis.
 Doing so in the real world requires proficiency with the tools necessary to ensure computationally reproducible results are obtained from code produced to implement a given analysis.
 At a bare minimum, such tools include